FedyHajali/ticketing-system/README.md

-# UniDesk - university ticketing system
+# UniDesk
-Project for Application Distribuited and Mobile course.
+Project of university ticketing system for Application Distribuited and Mobile course.